Does New York State Require Child Safety Seats and Restraint Systems?

 Motor vehicle accidents, unfortunately, occur with more than 136,000 New Yorkers visiting emergency rooms each year to be treated.
 If children aren’t properly restrained, this increases their risk of injury in the event of a crash.
 New York State has established strict specifications when it comes to child safety seats and restraint systems.

-State officials require all seats and restraint systems be certified as outlined under Federal Motor Vehicles Safety Standard 213.
+State officials require all seats and restraint systems to be certified as outlined under Federal Motor Vehicles Safety Standard 213.
 New York State law also requires:

 - All children age 4 and younger must ride in approved child safety seats.